TotallyNotChase/valida/README.md

   | InvalidEmailLength
   deriving (Show)

--- | Validator for each field in the input form - built using 'ValidationRule' combinators. inpFormValidator :: Validator (NonEmpty FormErr) InputForm ValidInput inpFormValidator = ValidInput
+-- | Validator for each field in the input form - built using 'Validator' combinators. inpFormValidator :: Validator (NonEmpty FormErr) InputForm ValidInput inpFormValidator = ValidInput
     -- Name should be between 1 and 20 characters long